CBD and Pregnancy: Is It Safe For Nauseous Mothers?

 Cannabinoids are Important to Development of the Fetus

-The answer to the efficacy and safety of cannabis during question is still in question.
-Positive studies are described below.
+The answer to the efficacy and safety of cannabis during pregnancy is still strongly in question.
+Potentially positive studies are described below.

 We can start by considering this: are endocannabinoids important for creating and developing new life?